dpsd16047/Interaction-Design-Project-Assignment/our_report/README.md

 **Place:** Backyards, parks, parties (at houses, kindergartens, etc).
 **Constraints:** Non waterproof-needs more than 4 people in order to play-playing only one song-battery.
 **Users' needs:** The purpose of this project is to design and prototype interactive tangible objects.
 **Content:** The concept is that the kids can play musical chairs without someone handling the music and that everyone will always be playing.
 When the button is pushed music starts playing and the led lights light up for some seconds and when they both stop the kids have to be sit on a chair.
-The person who is not sitting  on a chair gets 1 point reducted from him, the person with the less points wins.
-When a person loses a point the hat is given to him so that he has a fair advantage over the other kids.
+The person who is not sitting  on a chair gets 1 point reducted from them, the person with the less points wins.
+When a person loses a point the hat is given to them so that they have a fair advantage over the other kids.
 **User goals** No one gets left out - parents are not involved at all - accessible to deaf kids.
 **Specifications:** wearable-affordable parts(Arduino UNO Rev3 SMD,Electronics Component Starter Kit,KS0029 Button,PCB BUZZER,ACNE RIBBED BEANIE HAT)-playing music through buzzer-connection with the arduino through wires-leds lighting up when button pushed-arduino sewed on the beanie hat-deaf friendly(led lights).